llinkz/directTDoA/README.md

 ## WARNING
 * This code may contain some silly procedures and dumb algorithms as I'm not a python guru, but it almost works so...
 * This GUI may freeze sometimes, just watch for the console output and restart it..
-* If UPDATE process fails, a copy of the server DB is available under the name "directTDoA_server_list.db.bak"

 ## CHANGE LOG